-I - IMPLEMENTATION OF GASB STATEMENT NO. 87
+I - IMPLEMENTATION OF GASB STATEMENT NO. 96

-As of July 1, 2021, the Common School Fund adopted GASB Statement No. 87, Leases.
-The implementation of this standard establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The standard requires recognition of capital outlay expenditures related to assets acquired under lease agreements and other financing sources for leases incurred that were previously classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+As of July 1, 2022, the Common School Fund adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA).
+This standard requires recognition of capital outlay expenditures related to assets acquired under software subscription agreements and other financing sources for long-term subscriptions that were previously recorded as expenditures based on the provisions of the software subscription agreements.
+The implementation of this standard enhances the relevance and reliability of financial statements and establishes a SBITA asset and SBITA liability.
 The effect of the implementation of this standard required additional disclosures and are included in Note 5.
-The lease liabilities and right to use assets are recorded on the State of Oregon's Annual Comprehensive Financial Report for the year ending June 30, 2022.
+The SBITA assets and SBITA liabilities are recorded on the State of Oregon's Annual Comprehensive Financial Report for the year ending June 30, 2023.